Pediatric Speech Therapy Services

 Speech Sound Disorders

 Speech sound disorders make it difficult for others to understand your child’s speech.
 Articulation and phonological disorders can cause children to have difficulty producing intelligible (understandable) speech.
-This often leads to frustration and difficulty communicating with others.
+This often leads to frustration.

 Language